wilsonwu/express-graphql-demo/README.md

 query={ hello }
 ```
 PS: Just set a the post parameter key is: ```query```, and the value is: ```{ hello }```

+### Todo:
+1. Add more test API for different types of query